Accounts with financial institutions

 A loan taken out for the purpose of financing investment, excluding loans for business purposes and rental property.

 Classifies all people aged 15 years and over according to whether they were employed, unemployed or not in the labour force.

 For renters, the type of entity to whom rent is paid or with whom the tenure contract or arrangement is made.
-Landlords belong to one of the following categories:
+Renters are classified to one of the following categories:

-- private landlord-where the household pays rent to a real estate agent or to another person not in the same household
+- private landlords - where the household pays rent to a real estate agent or to another person not in the same household